CNX-GIREVE/GIREVE_Tech_OCPI_V2.1.1/emsp_locations.md

 | **CREATE** | Location is pushed by IOP. |EVSE is pushed by IOP. | Connector appears in EVSE description pushed by IOP. |
 | **UPDATE** | Each EVSE of the updated Location are pushed by IOP. | UEVSE is pushed by IOP. | EVSE containing Connector updates is pushed by IOP. |
 | **DELETE** | Each EVSE of the deleted Location are pushed by IOP with « REMOVED » value for « status » field. | EVSE containing « REMOVED » value for « status » field is pushed by IOP. |EVSE description is pushed by IOP, it doesn’t contain the Connector anymore. |

+When IOP pushes a notification on static attributes to eMSP, IOP only uses PUT method.

+**As a reminder, Gireve doesn’t send OCPI-2.2.1 CPO’s Location to the eMSP if the “publish” property of the Location is set to “false”.
+But the eMSP can still receive dynamic data from these locations (patch evse status) and, as for any evci the eMSP doesn't know, simply ignore it (standard behavior).**

 ### PULL Locations FromIOP